Skip to main content

 0

-refugees took shelter in Uganda in 2022
+refugees are hosted in Uganda

 0